snape1112/autobidmaster_vehicle/README.md

 This project should contain everything that is needed to complete the task but you are free to add libraries and other tools that you would like to use to complete/enhance the project provided that symfony and react are still the primary frameworks.

+# What I Implemented

+## Added a new command `loaddata`

+## Added an endpoint to get vehicles list

+GET /vehicles
+  Query Parameters:
+    - search: Search vehicles who has the value in `vin`
+    - order: Sort vehicles by the given field. ex: `make`, `model` or `sale_date`
+    - direction: Order direction ex: `ASC` or `DESC`
+    - limit: Number of vehicles per page.
+Default value is 25
+    - offset: Offset of list.
+Default value is 0